rglara/StarTrekTimelinesSpreadsheet/README.md

 > <p>Thank you for your support!</p>
 > <p>-- IAmPicard 🖖</p>

-This git repository contains the last state of that tool as well as some further modifications.
+This git repository contains the last state of that tool as well as many further modifications.
 The modifications started as minor improvements as well as changes to allow it to continue to function, and have grown to be more substantial and include new features such as aids with weekly events.
 I have no intention of publishing a web version since I don't have the resources or desire to get into the same situation as the original author.